 - Inspection requested by customs or UPS

 - Your package is being processed at the clearance agency.
-Receiver’s customs broker has been assigned.
+The receiver’s customs broker has been assigned.

 - Additional documentation is required for clearance.
 We’re working to obtain this information.